 The Disability Homestay Network (DHN) is an initiative of the Australian Homestay Network.
-The program was designed to improve the quality and quantity of short-term accommodation (STA) options for people with disability.
+The program was designed to improve the quality and quantity of short-term accommodation (STA) options and day programs for people with disability.

-We provide properly-managed hosted accommodation for eligible participants funded through the National Disability Insurance Scheme (NDIS).
+We provide properly-managed hosted accommodation and personalised day support for eligible participants funded through the National Disability Insurance Scheme (NDIS).
 We do this in partnership with Breakaway Retreats, a company which specialises in STA and respite for NDIS participants and their families.

-DHN offers a range of standards-based, personalised accommodation and support services to give individuals living with disability greater choice and control on their journey to achieving their goals.
+DHN offers a range of standards-based, individualised accommodation and support services to give people living with disability greater choice and control on their journey to achieving their goals.

 As a disability service provider, our goal is to provide you (the guest) with opportunities to develop your daily life skills, build independence and make connections outside your usual network.
 You will have the chance to see new places, meet new people and experience new things.